 Go here for the course outline.
 To see in more detail what is covered in each session, click on "Register Now" (or click here), then click on one of the series of the course that are on offer.
 That will pull up the course curriculum.
 Clicking the "+" next to each session will reveal the "lessons" covered in that session.
 And this blog post offers yet more detail about what the lessons consist of, while this blog post offers a conversation with some people who took the course.

-This course aims to accelerate your taking control of contract language.
-But it’s a complicated subject.
 We estimate you might spend three to four hours preparing for one of the weekly live sessions, but that simply reflects that you all have busy lives.
 Mastering contract language is challenging, so Masterclass can represent only the first step in an ongoing process of learning.
 And only you can do the learning.
-Ken Adams will act as a facilitator.
-He will provide additional materials to test your knowledge and improve your understanding, will moderate discussion, and will act as a resource.
+Ken Adams will act as a facilitator: he will provide materials to test your knowledge and improve your understanding, will moderate discussion, and will act as a resource.

 By exposing you to traditional dysfunction and modern alternatives, Masterclass will help participants become informed consumers of contract language.
 That’s an essential first step to gaining control of contract language.
 But Ken emphasizes that what you do next depends on your role and on the circumstances.
 For example, are you the drafter or are you reviewing the other side’s draft?
 You do whatever the context permits.

 Probably!
-Accreditation will be handled by the American Bar Association’s ABA MCLE Accreditation Service.
+Accreditation is handled by the American Bar Association’s ABA MCLE Accreditation Service.
 But standards vary from jurisdiction to jurisdiction.
-And it’s likely you’ll get credit only for participating in the live sessions and not for time you spend preparing for them or for watching the recording of a session.
+And you’ll get credit only for participating in the live sessions and not for time you spend preparing for them or for watching the recording of a session.

 Each session will be recorded, and the recording will be posted on the course site.
 So if you miss a session, you'll be able to catch up.